 “To Mr. George Lawrence, United World News Chicago, U.S.A: Japanese ship disasters puzzle world.
 Eight ships obliterated by mysterious blinding flash of fire.
 No survivors found.
 Radio reports from stricken ships gave same message.
 Terrible sea of fire engulfs all.
 Staggering death toll forces all shipping schedules be canceled.
 Will remain Tokyo unless word from you.” – Steve Martin

 Like a creeping illness, panic began to spread all over Japan.
 The Nankai Shipping Company swarmed with distraught families pleading for news of lost crews.
 For these throngs of heartbroken men, women, and children, no good news would come.
 The few survivors who had eventually been found died in a matter of minutes from shock and strange burns.
 With disaster following disaster, the terror-stricken people demanded action be taken.

 Tomo had heard it too, and confirmed that this strange word was, indeed, the monster’s name.
-Turning to Tomo, I asked if the natives believed that this Godzilla was responsible for all these ship disasters.
-His response was, “They’re certain of it.”
+Turning to Tomo, I asked if the natives believed that this Godzilla was responsible for the ship disasters.
+His response: “They’re certain of it.”
 I was soon to be, too.

 They said it was… Godzilla.